AJ-RR/Ajay-JunkYardVGPU/README.md

 ## Building the Executables on Android

 All four executables to be built from scratch must be built on Android.
 The builds that are built on Android will work on pmOS if the lib and include files are copied properly (See Necessary Linux Dependencies).
 The necessary lib and include files have been copied to this repo so the executables may be run on pmOS.
-To build Rutabaga and Kumquat Media Server please refer to [website](https://crosvm.dev/book/appendix/rutabaga_gfx.html) for each step except for the GFXstream guest section.
+To build Rutabaga and Kumquat Media Server refer to [website](https://crosvm.dev/book/appendix/rutabaga_gfx.html) for each step except for the GFXstream guest section.
 For this section add the flags `--libdir /data/data/com.termux/files/usr/lib --includedir /data/data/com.termux/files/usr/include` to the command `meson setup guest-build/ -Dvulkan-drivers="gfxstream" -Dgallium-drivers="" -Dopengl=false`.
 Once all necessary files are copied onto pmOS, the Kumquat executable will run; the client build may need to be rebuilt on pmOS (shown in below section).

 # postmarketOS (pmOS)